schneems/schneems/_posts/2014-11-07-i-ram-what-i-ram.md

     mail/message: 0.3398 mb
 ```

-The parsers aren't loaded and memory use is down in the total app by 36 percent with the patch [Mikel pushed mail version 2.6.3](https://github.com/mikel/mail/pull/817#issuecomment-61474145) and now you can enjoy these memory savings right from the comfort of your own Rails app.
+The parsers aren't loaded and memory use is down in the total app by 36 percent with the patch.
+[Mikel pushed mail version 2.6.3](https://github.com/mikel/mail/pull/817#issuecomment-61474145) and now you can enjoy these memory savings right from the comfort of your own Rails app.

 ## Update Mail to 2.6.3 or Higher